tomsawyer0224/llama/README.md

    ![image](results/epoch_100/val_loss_epoch.png) \
    ![image](results/epoch_100/val_ppl_epoch.png) \
 # How to use:
-1. Clone this repo, cd to llama.
+1. Clone this repo, cd into llama.
 2. Install the requirements: pip install -q -r requirements.txt.
-3. Train the tokenizer: run the below command, the pre-trained tokenizer is located in the root directory.
+3. Train the tokenizer: run the below command; after that, the pre-trained tokenizer is located in the root directory.
 ```
 python train_tokenizer.py \
 --corpus './data/tinyshakespeare.txt' \